 Palestinians in Gaza don’t have an official army, but they do possess thousands of guns, rockets and other weapons.
-Since Israel controls the Gaza coastline and all entry points into the region, experts believe many of these weapons are smuggled into the region or provided by anti-Israeli allies in other countries, such as Iran.
+Since Israel controls the Gaza coastline, experts believe many of these weapons are smuggled into the region or provided by anti-Israeli allies in other countries, such as Iran.

-Three major conflicts between Israel and Hamas have taken place in Gaza since 2005.
-Operation Case Lead (2008-2009) and Operation Pillar of Defense (2012) were in response to rocket fire over the Gaza-Israel border, while the kidnapping and murdering of three Israeli teenagers by two Hamas members sparked a seven-week conflict known as Operation Protective Edge in 2014.
+Major conflicts between Israel and Hamas in Gaza since 2005 include Operation Case Lead (2008-2009) and Operation Pillar of Defense (2012).
+Both were in response to rocket fire over the Gaza-Israel border, while the kidnapping and murdering of three Israeli teenagers by two Hamas members sparked a seven-week conflict known as Operation Protective Edge in 2014.